tgruslova/Food-Stamp-Programs-CSEC-4910/FSProgram_Simulator/README.md

 1. Download this folder.

+2. Create a python virtual environment (venv) within the folder.

-2. In your terminal, set the directory to the folder and activate the virtual environment with the following code (replacing the beginning of the path to match the location of the folder on your computer):
+3. In your terminal, set the directory to the folder and activate the virtual environment with the following code (replacing the beginning of the path to match the location of the folder on your computer):

 ```bash
 cd Downloads